Friends of the Bluff is a volunteer-run, 501(C)3 non-profit organization, so we rely heavily on donations from the Spokane community.

 Green: LEAF Project

-Host "Lop and Scatter" wildfire risk reduction events
+Host "Lop and Scatter" events that help reduce the spread of wildfires

 Manage weeds and invasive species